 When you get to the end of the chain, cut the rope with a pair of your junkiest scissors, leaving some extra length.
 Then, tie a knot around metal loop that connects the chandelier to the chain.

 How you finish the ends is up to you.
-You could cut it just past the knot and put a dab of hot glue so the knot won’t come undone.
-But I wanted a little “fringe” left on both ends of my rope, so I left a couple of inches or rope after each knot and then untwisted it a little so it looks kind of frayed.
+You could cut it just past the knot and put a dab of hot glue to keep the knot from coming undone.
+I wanted a little “fringe” left on both ends of my rope.
+So I left a couple of inches of rope after each knot and then untwisted them a little so they look kind of frayed.

-Some of the pics above are of the chandelier in my entry way and were just taken for the purposes of this tutorial.
+Some of the pics above are of the chandelier in my entryway.
+I took them for the purpose of this tutorial.
 The chandelier that I hung with rope is in the dining room and was done a few months ago.
 Unfortunately, I did not take any pictures at the time because I was too busy planning for a wedding in our home.

 Here is the actual chandelier…..

-I hope you enjoyed the tutorial and if you try this on a chandelier of your own, I’d love to see a picture!
+I hope you enjoyed the tutorial.
+If you decide to rope a chandelier of your own, I’d love to see a picture!

 Linking up with: